Tag Questions ESL Games, Activities and Worksheets

 Tag Questionnaire

 In this free tag questions speaking activity, students conduct a class questionnaire using tag questions.
-First, students complete questions on their worksheet with positive and negative tags.
+First, students complete questions on the worksheet with positive and negative tags.
 Students also create two more tag questions of their own.
-Students then walk around the classroom asking the tag questions to students who they think can confirm the information in each question.
+Students then go around the class asking the tag questions to students who they think can confirm the information in each question.
 When a classmate answers appropriately, confirming the information in the question, the student writes down their name.
 The student then asks a follow-up question to gain more information, noting down the answer.
-When everyone has finished the activity, students give feedback to the class on what they found out.
+When everyone has finished, students give feedback to the class on what they found out.

 Tag Questionnaire Preview